sartography/spiff-example-cli/docs/examples.rst

       technically we are assigning String values.
     * Last but not least, you can annotate your rules in the column on the right.
 Those annotations are only there for you to explain and are not seen by anyone else, and will be ignored by a decision engine.

+In the DMN table for each input and output, we can define an expression to evaluate.
+For example, the expression for "Location" is location that we created in the TripInfo user task, and stores the output in the variable 'spampurchase'.
+These are defined as part of the DMN table.
+You can have multiple inputs and outputs, for example you might want to add another input varible that determines if we are hungry or not, and if we aren't hungry we have the output show that we don't need to get any Spam.

 .. image:: images/dmn.png